British Airways Engineering: Glasgow

-British Airways Maintenance Glasgow (BAMG) is where all Airbus A319/A320/A321 CEO & NEO heavy maintenance is done.
+British Airways Maintenance Glasgow (BAMG) is where all Airbus A319/A320/A321ceo and neo heavy maintenance is done.
 In 2012 all 737-400 series "heavy" maintenance was outsourced to contractors based in Sofia, Bulgaria and from 2014 KLM engineering in Norwich owing to the age of the aircraft.
 Only "light" maintenance cycles continued at Gatwick until their retirement in 2015.
 The BAMG hangar has avionic, composite and an interiors workshop.
 All components that are not overhauled at Glasgow are sent to London for overhaul.
-In late 2011 Glasgow's maintenance hangar was expanded to the ex-Polar Air cargo hangar at Prestwick Airport and done wing skin corrosion checks and repairs on the Airbus A318, A319, A320 and A321 fleet the last aircraft was completed in January 2014.
+In late 2011 Glasgow's maintenance hangar was expanded to the ex-Polar Air Cargo hangar at Prestwick Airport and done wing skin corrosion checks and repairs on the Airbus A318, A319, A320 and A321 fleet the last aircraft was completed in January 2014.
 The hangar reopened in August 2014 to carry out C-Checks on both A318 aircraft but then closed again when both aircraft were completed.